k2view-academy/K2View-Academy/articles/39_discovery_catalog/01_discovery_overview.md

 * Uncover and investigate hidden yet potentially useful data insights.
 * Find and flag sensitive information, enabling a better protection of it.

-Fabric provides a Data Discovery solution that provides an insight into the Fabric interfaces, starting with the RDBMS interface type.
+Fabric provides a Data Discovery solution enabling an insight into the Fabric interfaces, starting with the RDBMS interface type.
 The solution's capabilities are:

 * Exploring the data source's elements (schemas, objects, fields) and the links between them.
 * Profiling both the metadata and data (e.g. PII identification).